livz/livz.github.io/_posts/2016-01-07-binary-master-ensign-1.md

 ## 1 - Vulnerability

-We have a classic stack-based buffer overflow, caused by overflowing the buffer _buf_ using the insecure function _strcpy_, which doesn't do any bounds checking:
+What we have here is a classic stack-based buffer overflow, caused by overflowing the 16-byte buffer _buf_ using the insecure function _strcpy_, which doesn't do any bounds checking:

 ```c
 #include <stdio.h>